London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 3. Avoiding Victoria Station

 The area around the station doesn’t offer as much choice for shopping as somewhere like Oxford Street but it is located near Buckingham Palace and Westminster Cathedral, which means lots of tourists.

 Green Park comes to the rescue again and St James’s Park is just a 15-minute walk away.
 But if you’re planning on doing some extra special shopping at Harrods, change at Green Park and take the Piccadilly line to Knightsbridge.

 4. Avoiding Oxford Circus

 Close to London’s most famous shops, Oxford Circus is packed with tourists and enthusiastic shoppers all-year-round.
-As Christmas creeps ever nearer, this particular tube station will be difficult to get in and out of.
+At busiers times of the year like Summer holidays and Christmas, this particular tube station will be difficult to get in and out of.

 Thankfully there are 5 stations that are all within 15 minutes walk of Oxford Circus AND most of those get about half as many people passing through.
 Tottenham Court Road is the quietest of these by far, getting about 20% of the traffic that Oxford Circus does.
 But for accessibility Green Park can’t be beaten with lifts available for all of its platforms

 It will come as no surprise by this point that another major train station has made it to the list.
 Liverpool Street Station can get pretty hectic but if you go one stop further/ fewer and get off at Moorgate you’ll have a much easier journey.
 And it’s just a short 10-minute walk away.

 If you’re taking the Central line, Bank is really close too but it’s one of the busiest tube stations in terms of people changing lines and is no. 8 on our list.
 So you’re best changing at Liverpool Street and heading to Moorgate.